-CPR LifeLinks is a national initiative to help communities save more lives through the implementation of telecommunicator and high-performance CPR programs.
-With help from the community, a how-to guide will be developed for EMS and 911 agencies to implement programs to improve cardiac arrest survival rates.
+CPR LifeLinks is a national initiative to help EMS and 911 save more lives through the implementation of high-performance and telecommunicator CPR programs.
+Numerous resources, including a how-to guide for agencies, have been developed to improve cardiac arrest survival rates.

-The NHTSA Office of EMS and National 911 Program convened a group of 20 public safety leaders to draft the CPR LifeLinks Implementation Toolkit - a how-to guide for EMS and 911 agencies interested in implementing programs to improve cardiac arrest survival rates in communities across the nation.
+The NHTSA Office of EMS and National 911 Program convened a group of 20 public safety leaders to create the CPR LifeLinks Implementation Toolkit.